DevOpsVisions/wordpress-automation-toolkit/docs/technical-guides/deploy-wordpress-azure-vm.md

 ## 11. Clean Up Unnecessary Plugins

 - **Remove unnecessary plugins from the WordPress admin panel.** Log in to the WordPress admin dashboard and delete any unused plugins to maintain a clean and secure environment.*

+## 12. Final Checks and Testing

+**Test the WordPress site:**

+- Navigate to the site's URL in your web browser to ensure it is loading correctly.
+- Log in to the WordPress admin dashboard and verify that all settings and plugins are configured as expected.
+- Check the functionality of the MasterStudy LMS plugin to ensure it is working properly.